Book Publishing Services for Authors Who Keep 100% of Their Rights

 What industry data says about book publishing services

 The case for full-service book publishing services on a fee-for-service model is not an AuthorWings opinion.
 It sits in the data published by industry bodies that have no commercial interest in selling author services.
 Three sources matter most.
-Here is what each one documents about the state of indie publishing in 2026.
+Here is what each one documents about the state of indie publishing going into 2026.

 On Hybrid Contracts

 The Authors Guild, the oldest professional organization for writers in the United States, runs a Fair Contract Initiative that advocates for contract transparency, royalty fairness, and limited-term agreements.
-Their guidance focuses on the contract terms most often blurred in hybrid and rights-share arrangements.
+Its guidance focuses on the contract terms most often blurred in hybrid and rights-share arrangements.
 Authors Guild Fair Contract Initiative

 On Indie Publishing Volume